 In accordance with the Rules of Procedure of the Discipline Committee, a Pre-hearing Conference is held.
 The PHC is chaired by an independent person familiar with discipline proceedings before regulatory bodies.
 The College presents an overview of its case and the Member or their legal counsel presents their defence.
 The PHC Chair will review the evidence and advise the parties about the strengths of their cases and areas where they may be weak.
 The Chair will also, based on their experience in discipline matters, provide the parties with advice as to whether the case might lead to a finding against the Member.

 The parties also often engage in discussions surrounding whether a settlement is possible.
 A settlement occurs when the Member agrees to some or all of the allegations against them and when both the College and the Member can agree on a penalty.

 Following the PHC and based on the outcome of on-going settlement discussions, both parties will ask the Chair of the Discipline Committee to appoint a panel to hear the matter and to set the date(s) for a hearing.

 At this stage, the panel appointed by the Chair of the Discipline Committee will be convened for one or more days during which they will be presented with evidence in support of the allegations by the College and with the defense case for the Member.
 A hearing has components:

-- Submissions by the College and Member on penalty (if the decision of the panel is to find that the member has committed professional misconduct or is incompetent);
+- submissions by the College and Member on penalty (if the decision of the panel is to find that the member has committed professional misconduct or is incompetent); and

 In an uncontested, single day hearing the College and the Member present agreed statements of fact relating to the allegations against the Member as well as a joint submission on penalty and costs.